codewithed/go-bank-v2/README.md

 # go-bank-v2

-A simple banking app built with Go and PostgreSql
+A banking app built with Go and PostgreSql

 ## DB design